Fix MacBook Trackpad Not Working after Sequoia Update

 Solution 16: Update Your Mac

-It is necessary to keep your Mac updated with the latest firmware software; otherwise, you will face such problems while using Mac.
-So it is better to update the Apps and system software periodically to use seamlessly.
+It is necessary to keep your Mac updated with the latest firmware software; otherwise, you will face problems while using it.
+So, it is better to update the Apps and system software periodically to use it seamlessly.
 Open the Mac App Store and check for updates.

 Useful: Turn on Automatic Software Update on Mac.